LavaMoat/ipfs-registry/README.md

 The package registry supports multiple storage layers so it can be configured to automatically mirror published packages; see [storage configuration](#storage) for more information.

+### Namespaces

+Namespaces are useful as a means to establish trust for a collection of packages and to allow publishers to name their packages without collisions.

+They don't prevent name-squatting as that problem just moves from the package name level to the namespace level; but they do help to make it easier to identify the author of a package so we designed the registry with namespaces baked in.

 ## Getting Started

 Install the binary: